 This was a somber experience.
 I didn’t know quite what to expect or how I was supposed to feel.
+I spent hours wandering its halls.
+It makes one consider how to confront the issues and events of today.

 Anyway, the docent started my group off at the entrance and started giving us the background information.
 About the history of antisemitism, how WWI set up the conditions for the rise of Hitler and Nazism, how Hitler and Nazism was at first a lunatic fringe party but eventually gained prominence due to the Great Depression, how Hitler and the Nazis used “stabbed in the back” propaganda, among other strategies, to demonize the Jews.